Welcome to Holy Family Parish

 How do I get to Holy Family Parish?

-Holy Family Catholic Parish is located at 9669 Kraft Avenue SE, Caledonia, MI 49316 Click here for map.
+Holy Family Catholic Parish is located at 9669 Kraft Avenue SE, Caledonia, MI 49316.
+Map

-I'm not Catholic ... so, how do I know when to sit, stand, and kneel?
+I'm not Catholic, how do I know when to sit, stand, and kneel?

-Do not worry; the most important thing is that you are here to worship with us.
+Do not worry, the most important thing is that you are here to worship with us.
 Throughout the Mass, we do stand, sit and kneel at different times.
 Due to COVID we currently do not have a missal in the pew for you to follow so if you would like to stand, sit and kneel with the congregation you can follow the person next to or in front of you.
-Remember, and no one will care or probably even notice if mistakes happen; we are just glad you joined us.
+Remember, no one will care or even notice if mistakes happen.
+We are glad you are here with us.

 I have a hearing problem.
 Is there any special assistance?